 In the UK, the FCA is the 'competent authority' (or, colloquially, the UK listing authority) to decide on the admission of securities to the Official List.
 The listing authority makes rules governing admission to listing and the continuing obligation of issuers.
 These rules are collectively known as the listing rules, and the power to create the rules comes from the Financial Services and Markets Act 2000 as amended.
-The listing rules also implement various EU directives, including the Prospectus Directive and the Transparency Directive.
+The listing rules also implement various EU Directives, including the Prospectus Directive and the Transparency Directive.
+These EU Directives have been largely onshored into UK law following the UK's withdrawal from the EU.